Achievable logoAchievable logo

 An EIA may include any one of the above or a combination.
 For example, a participation rate and a cap may exist, but no spread rate.
 Or, a cap and spread rate exist, but no participation rate.
 Or, all three or just one.
 The combination of restrictions enforced depends on the contract between the investor and the insurance company.

-In return for restricting index-linked gains, EIAs provide minimum growth guarantees.
+In exchange for limiting index-linked gains, EIAs provide minimum growth guarantees.
 In particular, EIAs include a floor of at least 0%*, if not more.
-A floor represents the minimum amount of growth guaranteed to an investor.
-While a floor of 0% may not seem superb, it essentially guarantees the investor will not experience losses should the linked index go negative.
-Some EIAs contain minimum growth rates as high as 3%, ensuring the investor will experience positive returns consistently.
-However, greater floors are usually coupled with lower caps and participation rates, and/or higher spread rates.
+A floor is the minimum growth rate guaranteed to the investor.
+A 0% floor means the investor won’t be credited with a loss even if the linked index is negative.
+Some EIAs offer floors as high as 3%, which can produce consistently positive credited returns.
+However, higher floors are usually paired with lower caps and participation rates and/or higher spread rates.

 *Test questions may not specifically mention a floor.
 You should always assume a floor of 0% exists if a floor is not identified.

-Let’s look at an example together to better understand how these features work:
+Let’s look at an example together to see how these features work:

 An investor contributes to an equity-indexed annuity with a 70% participation rate, 8% cap, and a 1% floor.
 The linked index returns a positive 10% return over the specified period just before the contract is adjusted.
 What return will be credited to the investor’s annuity?